-South Korea offers to mediate to clear doubts over North Korea-U.S. summit
+North Korea says won't hold talks with 'incompetent' South unless differences settled

 Speaking to reporters in Brussels on Wednesday, U.N.
 Secretary-General Antonio Guterres said: “I hope that in the end common sense will prevail, and the summit will take place and it will be successful.”

-Additional reporting by Kaori Kaneko in TOKYO and Michael Martina in BEIJING, Ju-min Park in SEOUL; Editing by Nick Macfie
+Additional reporting by Kaori Kaneko in TOKYO and Michael Martina in BEIJING, and Cynthia Kim, Ju-min Park and Josh Smith in SEOUL; Editing by Nick Macfie